freedomofpress/securedrop-dev-docs/docs/workstation_setup.rst

 default option and continue.
 If you want to refer back to the provisioning log for a given VM, go to ``/var/log/qubes/mgmt-<vm name>.log`` in ``dom0``.
-You can also monitor logs as they’re being written via ``journalctl -ef``.
+You can also monitor logs as they're being written via ``journalctl -ef``.
 This will display logs across the entire system so it can be noisy.
-It’s best used when you know what to look for, at least somewhat, or if you’re provisioning one VM at a time.
+It's best used when you know what to look for, at least somewhat, or if you're provisioning one VM at a time.

 When the installation process completes, a number of new VMs will be